Special Educational Needs (SEN) Information Report

 How will my child be included in activities outside of the classroom?

-- Hillbrook has a specialist P.E teacher who carefully plans differentiated lessons to ensure all pupils are fully included
+- Hillbrook has specialist P.E, Art and Music teachers who carefully plan differentiated lessons to ensure all pupils are fully included

 How will the school prepare my child to join Hillbrook or transfer to a new school?

 - All children new to Hillbrook are given a tour of the school, introduced to significant staff and provided with a class ‘buddy’ to spend time with in class and outside in the playground.